 There is a total of 36 rhyming picture pairs as displayed in the photograph above.
 These would be used to introduce the concept of rhyme.
 After, the children have gained an understanding of this concept, the cards could be placed in the Literacy Center for the children to play matching games on their own.

-Sight Word Game
+Sight Word Number Game Board

 Bubble Gum Fun Star Sight Word Game